On Yang-Mills Stability Bounds and Plaquette Field Generating Function: Concluding Remarks

-Finally, we hope that our methods and techniques can be combined with the more traditional methods to provide a complete construction of the $d=4$ Yang-Mills and QCD models, including the verification of the axioms. { } \lb{appA} {A\arabic{equation}} {A\arabic{thm}} {A\arabic{lemma}$\:$} {{\em{\bf A\arabic{rema}$\:$}}} In this Appendix, considering the case of the real scalar free field, we develop the relation between quantities expressed in terms of the local unscaled or physical field $\phi^u(x)$ and locally scaled fields $\phi(x)\,=\,s\,\phi^u(x)$, with
+Lastly, we hope that our methods and techniques, combined with other methods, will be useful to accomplish a complete construction of the $d=4$ Yang-Mills and QCD models, including the verification of the Osterwalder-Schrader axioms. { } \lb{appA} {A\arabic{equation}} {A\arabic{thm}} {A\arabic{lemma}$\:$} {{\em{A\arabic{rema}$\:$}}} Here, we consider the case of an one-component ($N=1$) real free scalar field and obtain the relation between the physical, unscaled partition function and the scaled partition function.
+Correlations are also analyzed.
+Considering the scaled partition function and correlations, the thermodynamic and continuum limits are obtained.
+These quantities also admit a convergent expansion in the scaled hopping parameter $\kappa^2$.
+The convergence is absolute, up to and including the critical point $\kappa^2\,=\,\kappa_c^2\,=\,(1/2d)$.
+The use of scaled fields removes the UV divergences from the scaled free energy and correlations, even at coincident points.
+The use of free b.c. is proved to provide infrared (IR) regularization and no global local mass term is needed.
+The relation between the original physical, unscaled fields and scaled field correlations at coincident points provides a characterization of UV asymptotic freedom.

-where $m_u$ and $\kappa_u$ are the unscaled field mass and lattice hopping parameter defined below.
-We refer the reader to Ref. \cite{bQCD} for more details.

-In the continuum limit, the unscaled two-point correlation is infinite at coincident points.
-By our choice of $s$, for $d = 3,4$, the scaled field correlations are more regular in the continuum limit.
-More precisely, they are finite at coincident points!
-For the massless free scalar field, the $a$-dependence of the scaling factor is $a^{(d-2)/2}$.
-The $a\searrow 0$ singular behavior of the two-point correlation at coincident points is $a^{-(d-2)/2}$.
-For the derivative of scaled fields, the two-point correlation is finite for $d=2,3,4$ and the coincident point singular behavior is $a^{-d}$.

-These singular behaviors can be taken as a measure of ultraviolet asymptotic freedom for the lattice approximation to a continuum QFT.

-In the case of YM, as discussed above, this same scaling factor relation between the physical gluon fields $A_\mu(x)$ and the scaled gluon fields $a^{(d-2)/2}\,A_\mu(x)$ makes the scaled plaquette correlations bounded, in the continuum limit.

-Of course, these scaling transformations are not to be confused with the usual canonical scaling.
+Our analysis here is given in more detail in Appendix A of Ref. \cite{bQCD}, where we considered $N$ component fields and to which we refer the reader.
+Concerning the lattice $\Lambda$, we use the same as in the text and recall that $\Lambda_s\,=\,L^d$, $L$ even, is the total number of sites.